More about Harbour Street

 More about Hidden Depths

-And in a sneak preview, the opening episode of series four concerns the mysterious death of pensioner Margaret Krukowksi on a busy Newcastle Metro train at the height of rush hour.
+Read the book for a sneak preview of this opening episode, which concerns the mysterious death of pensioner Margaret Krukowksi on a busy Newcastle Metro train at the height of rush hour.
 It leads Vera to a quiet street in a run down seaside town, where she discovers a tight knit community living in the shadow of a long-held, explosive secret.
 There's a key rôle for Joe, too, as he struggles to maintain a professional distance when his daughter is named as key witness in the case.

 Brenda Blethyn, who plays Ann Cleeves' detective Vera Stanhope in the hit television drama series, has been talking to The Express about the show, and how much she loves playing her clever but unglamorous character: "I love Vera.
 I'd like to have her as a mate.
 I'd love to go and visit her at home.
 What would we do?
 I'd ask her where the whisky was and we'd go for a long walk together along the shore."